 How to YTWI: Start by lying face down on the floor and place your arms straight forward past your head with your thumbs pointing up so your body forms a ‘Y’ shape.
 Then lift your arms and upper chest off the floor (A).
 Hold for 2 seconds.
 Then, keeping your chest slightly lifted, move your arms out to the sides into the ‘T’ position (B).
 Hold for 2 seconds.
 Now bring your thumbs forward to your shoulders and your elbows closer to your body, to form a ‘W’ shape with your arms (C).
 Hold for 2 seconds.
 Finish by bringing your arms straight down by your sides in the ‘I’ position, with your thumbs pointing out and up (D).
 This is 1 rep. Pause for 2 seconds, then slowly bring your arms out in front of your head and start again.
 Do 5 reps.

 Advanced level: Try 5 reps, with no rest between each one.

 WW tip: Focus on squeezing your shoulder blades together throughout the exercise.
 It’s important to always keep your core engaged when doing these exercises to help prevent injury.

 Like the plank, these exercises strengthen your core and add rotational movements that give your sides, arms and legs a great workout.

-Want more?
-When you touch your elbow with your knee, pause for between 2 and 3 seconds before placing your leg back on the floor.
+Advanced level: When you touch your elbow with your knee, pause for between 2 and 3 seconds before placing your leg back on the floor.

-Tip" If you can’t get your knees near your elbows, bring your weight forward onto your hands or put your palms on a step or the base of a chair.
+WW tip: If you can’t get your knees near your elbows, bring your weight forward onto your hands or put your palms on a step or the base of a chair.